Learn how to make the easiest DIY photo collage using Mod Podge and other basic supplies! You’ll love this cute wall art on a budget.

 It really depends.
 Old photo paper (think 80s and 90s drugstore) is really thick and doesn’t play well with Mod Podge.
 Polaroids are a no – I’ve tried.

-Ideally you’ll get laserjet printouts of your images on 20 lb. to 32 lb. paper; regular paper as opposed to any type of photo paper.
+Ideally you’ll get laserjet print outs of your images on 20 lb. to 32 lb. paper; “regular” white bond paper as opposed to any type of photo paper.

 The deal is that photo paper has coatings, so it’s hard to say whether the kind of photo paper that you print on for your wall collage is going to work.
 If you insist on using photo paper, do a test.

 If you want to use inkjet, spray both sides of each photo with hairspray or clear acrylic spray.
+Let dry overnight.
 Be advised – inkjet ink can bleed.
+Learn more about decoupaging with any printouts.

 What Mod Podge should I use?